About

 Jeff Liao.jpg

-For more than a decade Liao has researched and documented the social landscape and complex chemistry of New York City.
-Over the years he has transitioned from large format film to digital photography, perfecting his method of stitching together several exposures to create one continuous panoramic image that vividly reflected the photographer’s observations that day.
-Liao has extensively photographed the five boroughs, including projects such as Depth of Fields, Grand Concourse (commissioned by the Bronx Museum of Art), and Coney Island, all of which will be included in his latest solo exhibition at the Museum of the City of New York.
+For over a decade, Liao has dedicated himself to examining and capturing the social fabric and architectural transformation of New York City.
+Transitioning from large-format film to digital photography, he developed a signature technique of seamlessly stitching multiple exposures into singular, immersive panoramas—each reflecting his nuanced observations over time.
+His projects span all five boroughs and include Depth of Fields, Grand Concourse (commissioned by the Bronx Museum of the Arts), and Coney Island.
+These works will be presented in his solo exhibition at the Museum of the City of New York.

-Liao’s work has been featured in numerous solo and group exhibitions, and can be found in the permanent collections of several institutions such as the Museum of Fine Arts in Houston; Queens Museum, NY; Brooklyn Museum, NY; J. Paul Getty Museum, LA; George Eastman House-International Museum of Photography and Film, NY; the Norton Museum of Art, FL; JGS Howard Stein Collection, NY; The Pilara Foundation Collection, SF; Allen G. Thomas Jr. Collection, NC; and Deutsche Bank art collection.
+Liao’s photographs have been featured in numerous solo and group exhibitions and are held in the permanent collections of esteemed institutions including: the Museum of Fine Arts, Houston; Queens Museum; Brooklyn Museum; J. Paul Getty Museum; George Eastman House–International Museum of Photography and Film; Norton Museum of Art; JGS Howard Stein Collection; The Pilara Foundation Collection; Allen G. Thomas Jr. Collection; and the Deutsche Bank Art Collection.

-His first monograph, Habitat 7, essay by Anne W. Tucker, was published in 2008 by Nazraeli Press, which also published his second monograph, Coney Island, in 2013.
-2014 October, Aperture Foundation published his third monograph, Jeff Chien-Hsing Liao: New York, encompassing his work in New York for the past 10 years.
+His first monograph, Habitat 7, with an essay by Anne W. Tucker, was published in 2008 by Nazraeli Press, which also released his second monograph, Coney Island, in 2013.
+In 2014, Aperture Foundation published Jeff Chien-Hsing Liao: New York, a comprehensive volume encompassing a decade of his work in the city.

 Education